 It is highly recommended for new writers to start with Flash Fiction and work their way into writing epic novels.
 When working with shorter stories you are forced to trim all the fat from your novel and find the shortest turn of phrase, making it a cleaner experience for your readers.

 Spelling and grammar are important, but some problems are harder to find until you’re aware of them.
 Try these top 10 tips, they will make your writing better.

 Tip #1 – Filtering

 New writers often want the reader to know that their character is thinking, looking, or realizing, without describing what they are doing.
 For example, “Jack looked over at Jill who was also climbing up the hill.”
-This distances the reader from the events.
+This distances the reader from the action, the animation.
 Filter words are words that remove the reader from the story and focus on unnecessary details.